CanonicalLtd/maas-docs/en/api.md

 **id\_path** (*String*): Optional.
 (Physical devices) Only used if model and serial cannot be provided.
-This should be a path that is fixed and doesn't change depending on the boot order or kernel version.
+This should be a path that is fixed and doesn\'t change depending on the boot order or kernel version.

 **size** (*String*): Optional.
 (Physical devices) Size of the block device.